A BRIEF HISTORY OF MADAGASCAR

 By Tim Lambert

 Until about 2,000 years ago Madagascar was uninhabited.
-Then Indonesian people arrived.
+Then the Indonesian people arrived.
 About 800 AD the Arabs started sailing to Madagascar.
 The first European to reach Madagascar was a Portuguese called Diogo Dias in 1500.
-However at first Europeans showed little interest in the island although pirates used it as a base in the 17th century.
+However, at first, Europeans showed little interest in the island although pirates used it as a base in the 17th century.

 In the early 19th century a kingdom called Merina took over most of the island.
 Their king, Radama I established relations with the British and allowed Christian missionaries to preach to the people.
-However in 1890 Britain gave up all claim to Madagascar and recognised it as in the French sphere of influence.
+Queen Ranavalona (1828-1861) tried to stop the spread of Christianity in Madagascar.
+She also tried to preserve independence from European powers.
+However, in 1890 Britain gave up all claims to Madagascar and recognized it as in the French sphere of influence.
 France formally annexed Madagascar in 1896.

-However he was forced to resign in 1972 and he was replaced by Gabriel Ramantsoa.
-He introduced socialism, which proved disastrous for Madagascar as it did for other countries.
+However he was forced to resign in 1972 and he was replaced by Gabriel Ramanantsoa.
+He introduced socialism, which proved disastrous for Madagascar.
 In 1975 he was replaced by Didier Ratsiraka.
 He ruled until 1991.
-Unfortunately Ratsiraka continued socialist policies which impoverished Madagascar even more.
-However in 1993 multi-party elections were held.
-However in 1997 Ratsiraka was elected president again.
+Unfortunately, Ratsiraka continued socialist policies that impoverished Madagascar even more.
+However, in 1993 multi-party elections were held.
+However, in 1997 Ratsiraka was elected president again.
 Marc Ravalomanana followed him in 2002.
 Ravalomanana was re-elected in 2007.
-However in January 2009 protests broke out against his rule.
+However, in January 2009 protests broke out against his rule.
 In March 2009 the army made Andry Rajoelina president.
 However presidential and parliamentary elections were held in 2013.
-Hery Rajaonarimampianina became president of Madgascar in 2014.
+Hery Rajaonarimampianina became president of Madagascar in 2014.

 Meanwhile from the mid-1990s Madagascar abandoned socialism and the economy began to recover.
-However today Madagascar is still a very poor country.
-Today the population of Madagascar is 23 million.
+However today Madagascar is still a very poor country but its economy is growing steadily.
+Today the population of Madagascar is 24.4 million.

 A brief history of Mozambique